UN FOOD SYSTEMS SUMMIT +4 STOCKTAKE

 1. Reflecting on progress: Four years after UNFSS 2021, UNFSS+4 will assess progress in food systems transformation, highlighting successes, lessons learned, and remaining challenges.
 It will explore how countries define and achieve transformation goals while assessing their needs and matching them with available tools and approaches.
 Discussions will also highlight governance and coordination mechanisms that engage all sectors and stakeholders through a whole-of-society approach.

-2. Strengthening accountability: UNFSS+4 will evaluate the roles, commitments and contributions of state and non-state actors, strengthening accountability mechanisms to close gaps and strengthen engagement.
+2. Partnerships and tracking commitments: UNFSS+4 will evaluate the roles, commitments and contributions of state and non-state actors, strengthening accountability mechanisms to close gaps and strengthen engagement.
 By promoting inclusivity, participatory governance, and business responsibility, it will drive collective action toward food systems transformation.

-3. Unlocking investments for food systems transformation: Scaling transformative solutions requires unlocking investments, improving enabling environments, and leveraging partnerships.
+3. Unlocking finance and increasing investments: Scaling transformative solutions requires unlocking investments, improving enabling environments, and leveraging partnerships.
 UNFSS+4 will connect national efforts with global investment opportunities and platforms, ensuring countries have access to short- and long-term concessional finance, investments, budget support, and debt restructuring to accelerate food systems transformation.

-UNFSS+4 will bring together governments, policymakers, UN agencies, financial institutions, private sector actors, civil society organizations, youth representatives, Indigenous Peoples, and researchers.
-High-level participation will include the UN Secretary-General, heads of state and government, ministers, and global experts working on food systems transformation.
+UNFSS+4 will bring together national governments, policymakers, UN agencies, financial and private sector actors, civil society, stakeholders and researchers.
+High‑level participation will feature prominent UN representatives, heads of state and government, ministers, and global experts on food systems transformation.

 UNFSS+4 is expected to deliver several key outputs, including: